-Figure 3: data flow (LSL script - flickr) SLurl The SLurl(19) (Second Life url) was developed by Linden Lab and allows teleportation to in-world locations from the World Wide Web.
+Figure 3: data flow (LSL script - flickr) SLurl The SLurl(21) (Second Life url) was developed by Linden Lab and allows teleportation to in-world locations from the World Wide Web.
 A SLurl points to a location within Second Life.
-It constists of a region name and x-y-z-coordinates: http://slurl.com/secondlife/<region>/<x-coordinate>/<y-coordinate>/<z-coordinate>
+It consists of a region name and x-y-z-coordinates: http://slurl.com/secondlife/<region>/<x-coordinate>/<y-coordinate>/<z-coordinate>

 Figure 4: data flow (Second Life - slurl)

 Slurlmarker

-Slurlmarker combines the functionality of del.icio.us(20) and Second Life.
+Slurlmarker combines the functionality of del.icio.us(22) and Second Life.
 It is a Second Life tool that enables its user to bookmark locations as SLurls.
-These bookmarks (SLurls) are stored in del.icio.us as urls with the tag Slurlmarker and can be teleported to if the Second Life client is installed.
+These bookmarks (SLurls) are stored in del.icio.us as URLs with the tag Slurlmarker and can be teleported to if the Second Life client is installed.

-Figure 5: data flow (slurlmarker object - del-icio-us) Webmap API The Webmap API(21) is a project of Linden Lab that is currently still in beta stage.
-Using javascript, an interactive map of the grid can be viewed.
+Figure 5: data flow (slurlmarker object - del-icio-us) Webmap API The Webmap API(23) is a project of Linden Lab that is currently still in beta stage.
+Using JavaScript, an interactive map of the grid can be viewed.
 This map can contain markers with an attached image of the location in a window.

-Figure 6: data flow (Second Life servers - Webmap API) Regapi Like the Webmap API, the RegAPI(22) is another one of Linden Lab's beta projects with the goal to allow users to implement Second Life account creation on their own website.
-These accounts' avatars can be tracked by the site's owner.
+Figure 6: data flow (Second Life servers - Webmap API) Regapi Like the Webmap API, the RegAPI(24) is another one of Linden Lab's beta projects with the goal to allow users to implement Second Life account creation on their own website.
+The site's owner can track these accounts' avatars.
 RegAPI essentially creates a unique Second Life name and password, along with an optional starting location for the avatar.